 Postgres Timestamp Comparison

-Timestamps in the PostgreSQL database represent the date and time, It play a very important role in database management when you need to record any changes to the data, perform time-based analysis or track some kind of events.
+Timestamps in the PostgreSQL database represent the date and time.
+They play a vital role in database management when you need to record changes to the data, perform time-based analysis, or track specific events.

-PostgreSQL provide a data type called timestamp to store the timestamps value in the column of the table which is the combination of date and time.
-Also, PostgreSQL provides different kinds of operators or functions to compare the timestamp value.
+PostgreSQL provides a data type called timestamp to store timestamp values in the column of a table, which is a combination of date and time.
+Additionally, PostgreSQL offers various kinds of operators or functions to compare timestamp values.

-Operators and function for comparing timestamp is given below in the table:
+Operators and functions for comparing timestamps are given below in the table:

-Let’s see with a practical example how to compare timestamps using the operators and functions.
+Let’s see, with a practical example, how to compare timestamps using operators and functions.

-Suppose you are a frontend and backend developer and developing the scheduling app, you have a task to write a query that shows if any event is in the future or has passed already.
+Suppose you are a frontend and backend developer developing a scheduling app, and you have a task to write a query that determines if any event is in the future or has already passed.
 The events table is shown below.

-Now you use the below query to see if the event is coming or has passed already.
+Now, use the query below to check if the event is upcoming or has already passed.

 SELECT event_name, event_time